Buying Property in the Yucatan Peninsula

 • The fideicomiso is easy to maintain by paying the annual fee to the bank.

 If the title papers, property dimensions and corresponding documentation are not perfect, the bank will not issue the fideicomiso.
-We will discuss title irregularities in a future segment.
+We will discuss title irregularities later in this article.

 Advantages of the FOMC: